-A common theme among successful content creators and social media jedis is that they tend to post frequently.
-And not to forget: at the right time.
-Use your Instagram Insights to determine when your customers are most likely to be active.
+A common theme among successful content creators and social media Jedis is that they post frequently.
+And, not to forget, at the right time.
+Use your Instagram Insights to determine when your audience is most likely to be active.

 By scheduling your content in advance, you can pinpoint holidays and generate buzz for upcoming events.
-A structured and planned out content calendar will also bring you peace of mind since you don’t have to stress-post something random on inspiration-lacking days.
+A structured content calendar will also bring you peace of mind, since you don’t have to stress-post something random on days when inspiration is lacking.

 The Instagram algorithm dictates the order of the posts that users see when they're scrolling through their feed.
-This is based on specific signals and it prioritizes the best performing posts, pushing the most relevant ones toward the top and giving them the most visibility, while other content ends up being placed further down.
-So the more people interact with your content, the higher it will end up.
+This is based on specific signals, and it prioritizes the best-performing posts, pushing the most relevant ones toward the top and giving them the most visibility.
+So, the more people interact with your content, the higher it will end up.

-It’s a good idea to set up a content strategy for as many of these five Instagram features as possible:
+It’s a good idea to set up a content strategy for these three Instagram features:

-Your chances of getting discovered and engaged with increase remarkably if you make a habit out of using all of these features.
-It's also important you not only utilize all of them, but also make sure you test the content.
-Take a look at the metrics and find out which your top three – or even top five – posts are.
+Your chances of discovery and engagement increase remarkably if you make a habit of using all of these features, and using them well.
+It's important you utilize all of them and test the content.
+Then, look at the metrics and find out which your top three – or even top five – posts are.
 This is your audience telling you what content they like best; if a certain type of content is performing poorly over a long time period, it's not worth doing in your followers' eyes.

-On top of this, try to track weekly profile visits, assess follows from individual posts (analyzing this information will help you create content not for likes but for earning followers), and track bio link clicks.
-Any information you can gather is useful, as it helps build a clearer picture of what content to invest in creating.
-Instagram Insights is a great tool to use to track important metrics.
+On top of this, try to track weekly profile visits, assess follows from individual posts – analyzing this information will help you create content specifically for earning followers – and track bio link clicks.
+Any information you can gather is useful, as it helps build a clearer picture of what content to keep creating.
+Instagram Insights is a nifty tool to use to track these crucial metrics.

-One place you’d really want to revisit for more exposure is the Instagram top search results.
-While the ins and outs of Instagram’s algorithm is a bit of a well-kept secret, there are a few ways to increase your possibilities of ending up there.
+The jackpot for more exposure is the Instagram top search results.
+While the ins and outs of Instagram’s algorithm aren't set out in stone, there are a few ways to boost your chances of ending up there.